palaa159/Docs/hardware/01-OpenBCI_Hardware.md

  	* AVDD, AVSS, AGND, BIAS

 The OpenBCI Daisy Module should be used as an expansion card for the OpenBCI Board ONLY.
 Daisy Modyle requires an external clock signal (2.048MHz) to be applied to the CLK pin.
+**NOTE** This design contains an error [documented here](http://openbci.com/community/daisy-module-re-work/).
+If you intend to use these designs, be aware that you will have to make the change to the PCB file.

 ###OpenBCI Daisy Module Circuit Schematic
 ![OpenBCI Dongle Schematic](../assets/images/OBCI_V3_Daisy-Schematic.jpg)
 ###Daisy Module PCB Layer Images